Your Guide To Buddha Jayanthi And Celebrating It

 - To the ascetics, he taught them the “Middle Way” where one does not commit to any kind of overindulgence or under indulgence is the path they must follow.

 - He taught them the Four Noble Truths and the Eightfold path, which then became the pillars of Buddhism.

 - On his deathbed, he wished everyone to “be your own light” and not to follow a particular leader.

 Buddha Jayanthi Celebration Guide!

-One of the centers of the celebration is Buddha Jayanthi Park Delhi and you can easily get there using the Rajiv Chowk metro stop.
+One of the centres of the celebration is Buddha Jayanthi Park Delhi.
+You can easily get there using the Rajiv Chowk metro stop.
 But since there is a pandemic happening around us and we can’t really go outside, a few activities we can do at home is by reading and learning his teachings.
 Understanding that Buddha always wanted one to be their own light.
 Plus, there is so much even the youth can take away from his teaching.
 The concept of indulgence being one.
 Anything in excess is bad and anything in scarcity is also bad.

 In pre-covid times, the activities for the day would include attending sermons, special prayer meetings under the Bodhi tree and processions to remember him and his teachings.
-The National Museum in Delhi also showcases Budhha’s mortal remains, or what is believed to be his remains to the public on Budhha Jayanthi every year but we’ll probably have to wait for this pandemic to pass before we can enjoy all of this once again.
+The National Museum in Delhi also showcases Budhha’s mortal remains, or what is believed to be his remains to the public.
+But we’ll probably have to wait for this pandemic to pass before we can enjoy all of this once again.

 Buddha has always and will always undoubtedly be one of the most influential teachers in this world.
 With his teachings widely accepted around the world, he is a beacon for millions around the world.
 In times like this, let’s make a list of takeaways from your readings of Buddha.
 Let us know in the comments below what teaching would you carry forward in your life!